Popular snacks from your childhood

-Gooey, stringy, and taffy-esque, Charleston Chews are bars—and later bites—of nougat covered in milk chocolate.
+Gooey and stringy, Charleston Chews are bars—and later bites—covered in milk chocolate.
 A flapper-era original, the candy was named for the famous 1920s dance, the Charleston, when it debuted in 1922.
-The candy has been known through the decades for doubling as a crackable hard candy after a stint in the freezer.
+The candy has been known through the decades for doubling as a hard candy after a stint in the freezer.

 Known for their rich, chocolaty taste and tooth-pulling stickiness, Tootsie Rolls today are made with the same recipe as when Austrian immigrant Leo Hirshfield invented them in 1896.
 Hirshfield insisted that a portion of the batch from the day before be incorporated into each new batch to ensure continuity, a process that remains in place today.
 One of the last candies that sells for a penny apiece, 64 million Tootsie Rolls reach consumers each day.